IRONMAN Cozumel results 2025: Lisa Perterer and Arthur Horseau star in Mexico

 Pro Men – Horseau proves strongest

-The strong current makes the Cozumel swim one of the quickest around and this year was no exception – it took Switzerland’s Sven Thalmann just 41 minutes and one second as he led the field out of the water.
+The Cozumel swim is usually one of the quickest around but not as much this year though it took Switzerland’s Sven Thalmann just 41 minutes and one second as he led the field out of the water.
 Michele Sarzilla (ITA) and Joaquin Pereda (MEX) weren’t far behind but there was a gap of over a minute to the rest.

 The first section of the bike saw Thalmann continue to lead the way, before Damien le Mesnager (FRA) took over and then he was joined at the front of the race by Jesse Hinrichs (GER).